Jiwoo717/Sheets-Duplicator/README.md

 # Google AppScript Budget Automation

-This repository contains JavaScript code I designed to run on Google's AppScript platform.
+This repository contains JavaScript code I designed to run on Google's AppScript extension.
 Its purpose is to automate the process of duplicating and renaming Google Sheets to facilitate monthly budgeting.
 The codebase is split into two main parts:

   1. Script for duplicating Google Sheets and renaming them.
   2. A time-based trigger that runs monthly, preparing your budget sheets for the upcoming month.
+  3. (technically you can use the triggers tab to just set time-based triggers without code.
+For the sake of practice I've just coded it)

 ## 🚀 Features